MichaelBenIsrael/Web-Scrapping-Imagene-AI/README.md

 Project Goal:
 Scrape the New York Times best sellers books site, collect the best sellers books from the last 2 years.
+The project has been implemented by utilizing Multithreading for efficient execution.

 ### Project's Class Diagram: